 If you enabled tax-included pricing and a member is eligible for the reverse charge mechanism, Memberful will remove taxes from the total price.

 After you enable tax collection in Settings, new members will be required to enter their billing location when they sign up.
 Existing members will be required to enter their billing location when they update their payment method.

 If your site has active subscribers who signed up before you enabled tax collection, those subscriptions will continue to renew as before.
 Tax will not be collected on renewal orders until the member updates their payment method.
 You can direct members to update their payment method to add taxes to existing subscriptions by going to Update Card in their account.

-When taxes are collected for an order, we’ll add additional information to the payment receipt that is emailed to the member.
+When taxes are collected for an order, we’ll add additional information to the payment receipt / invoice that is emailed to the member.
 This includes: